uuvkk/What2watch-Movie-Search-and-Recommendation-System/README.md

 [Yunwen Zhu](URL) (yunwenz2)

+> To execute, download the [data files](https://www.kaggle.com/rounakbanik/the-movies-dataset) into "data" folder, and then run run_me.py.

 ## Dataset
 Open source data from Kaggle, you can download the dataset [here](https://www.kaggle.com/rounakbanik/the-movies-dataset).
 It contains information like title, year, description, producer and actors of more than 45,000 movies, and 26 million ratings from 270,000 users for the 45,000 movies.